decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 The `subscribe()` method takes four arguments:

 - `eventName`: The type of action, this can be either `"BUTTON_DOWN"` or `"BUTTON_UP"`
 - `buttonId`: Which button to listen for.
-This can either be `ActionButton.POINTER`, `ActionButton.PRIMARY`, or `ActionButton.SECONDARY`
+This can either be `ActionButton.POINTER`, `ActionButton.PRIMARY`, or `ActionButton.SECONDARY`.
+It can also take numbers 0, 1 or 2 that map to these values.
 - `useRaycast`: Boolean to define if raycasting will be used.
 If `false`, the button event will not contain information about any `hit` objects that align with the pointer at the time of the event.
 - `fn`: The function to execute when the event occurs.